obDann/TEQApp/teamOverview/code_review/README.md

 Note that the stinks above is not limited to the above as members are able to make professional judgement on other's code.
 Positive feedback is also encouraged.

 ## Code Review Summary (November 8, 2018)

-The video of the code review can be found [here](https://drive.google.com/file/d/1QWhTOe7yiAyrI3t_L7N8U35C5dqXjaRP/view)

 ### Dann to Philip
 * Noticed that there is at least some injection within the "AggregateValueChecker"; it's great that there is because Philip can make mock objects off of abstract classes.